Nexus Concordat. Gold dragon in a hexagonal frame beside the wordmark.

 Bootstrapped.

 Nexus Concordat Inc., the patent-holding entity submitting this application, is self-funded.
-The operating company built on the Nexus Concordat patent portfolio (Dynamic Hallucination, Inc.) has accepted angel investment from Jason Alba, who serves on its Board of Directors.
+The operating company built on the Nexus Concordat patent portfolio (Dynamic Hallucination, Inc.) has accepted angel investment.
 The Nexus Concordat IP holding entity itself has not raised institutional capital.

 Application drafts complete